 Thanksgiving Day is more than memories, food, football and parades.
 It is a day of thanks.
 On this day, we are reminded of the bounty of treasures that are a part of our everyday lives.

 We spend a few, often too brief, moments in prayer or meditation before dinner to say thanks for our family, friends and the wonderfulness of our lives.
 The true meaning of Thanksgiving should not end there.
 Ponder the two words that are involved: thanks and giving.
 We should therefore be reminded to give thanks and to share.
 Take the time to share our economic benefits, material wealth and talents with those who can use our help.

-Once again, as you sit down to dinner, ponder the true meaning of Thanksgiving - especially in these unprecedented days!
+Once again as you sit down to dinner, ponder the true meaning of Thanksgiving.

 Thank you for reading Bane’s Blog®

 Please read the latest issue of the Clene-Times® at www.baneclene.com/publications/.

 Please visit our web site at www.baneclene.com.

 Free packet of information about Bane-Clene can be obtained by calling toll-free 1-800-428-9512 (U.S. ONLY!).
 Your information packet will include a full color catalog and price addendum.
 Packets will arrive in approximately 2 weeks through standard United States Mail.